 Tracking Status of Income Tax Refund:

 When the income tax computed by the IT Department is more than the amount paid, the taxpayer can claim for a refund.
 The refund will be deposited in the taxpayer’s bank account, as furnished in the income tax return form.
-Status of the tax refund status can be checked by logging to the registered account from the Government Website.
+Income tax refund status can be checked by logging to the registered account from the Government Website.
 After the income tax return (ITR) gets processed, it can be checked at TIN Website.

-Documents to be Retained as Proof:
+Documents to be Retained as Proof

 The income tax records, including paperwork, should be kept carefully, since the IT Department can initiate legal proceedings within a period of 6 years.
 Hence it is advisable to safekeep all required documents for a span of at least 7 years.